projectcalico/calico/reference/resources/hostendpoint.md

 **Host to local workload traffic**

 Traffic from a host to its own workload is always allowed, despite any policy in place.
-This is to ensure kubelet liveness and readiness probes always work.
+This ensures that `kubelet` liveness and readiness probes always work.

 ### Sample YAML